Feuerlabs/exometer_core/doc/README.md

 The grand total of all values received during the lifetime of the probe is also available.

+The available data points under a metric using the spiral entry are `count` and `one`.

 #### <a name="exometer_folsom_[entry]">exometer_folsom [entry]</a> ####